 There’s seldom only one answer to why humans do whatever they do, but a basic driver of economic growth is that the structure of our system requires that it has to grow to keep functioning.
 This results from the way money is created.
 Most of the money in the U.S. and throughout the world is created by bank lending (see How is Money Created Today?).

 So we have about three and a half times as much debt as money.
 This creates a continuous pressure.
-All those borrowers are in a musical-chairs scramble to get their hands on enough of the scarce supply of money to be able to keep up payment on their debt.
+All those borrowers are in a musical-chairs scramble to get their hands on enough money to be able to keep up payment on their debt.
 There’s never enough money, but since money is created by lending, the only way to get more money into the system is by more borrowing, which makes more debt, which makes a worse scarcity and more pressure.

 Join us.
 Get Involved